LouisBouch/comp396-project/README.md

 **Future feature 1**
   - Description

-This repository is mirrored in McGill's CS GitLab servers!
+This repository is mirrored in McGill's Computer Science GitLab servers!